semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 :::

-### How to change the init agent {#init-agent}
+### How to change the agent for init jobs {#init-agent}

 You can change the agent that runs the initialization job in two ways:

-- **Organization**: affects all projects in the organization.
+- **For the organization**: affects all projects in the organization.
 See [organization init agent](./organizations#init-agent) to learn how to change this setting
-- **Project**: changes the agent running initialization for a single project.
+- **For the project**: changes the agent running initialization for a single project.
 See [project pre-flight checks](./projects#preflight) to learn how to change this setting

 ### How to access init logs {#init-logs}

-Semaphore shows an **Initializing** message for pipelines that require an initialization job.
+Semaphore shows an **Initializing** message for pipelines with an initialization job.
 You can see the log by clicking on the **See log** link at the top of the pipeline.

 ![See logs link](./img/init-log.jpg)

-Following the link shows the complete job log.
+Here you can see the how spc evaluated the pipeline and all the actions taken during initialization.

 ![Example init job log](./img/init-log-example.jpg)

-## Connecting pipelines {#connecting-pipelines}
+## Connecting pipelines with promotions {#connecting-pipelines}

-[Promotions](./promotions) connect pipelines to implement continuous delivery and deployment, or any other kind of automation.
+Your project can have multiple pipelines to perform different tasks such as build, release, or test.
+[Promotions](./promotions) connect pipelines.
 Multiple pipelines can be chained to create branching workflows to automate almost any task.

 The [workflow](./workflows) always starts with the default pipeline (located at `.semaphore/semaphore.yml`) and flows from left to right following promotions.

 ![A workflow with 3 pipelines](./img/workflows1.jpg)

-For more information, see the [Promotions documentation](./promotions).
+For more information, see the [Promotions page](./promotions).

 ## Pipeline settings {#settings}